hang-wu/CI/README.md

-# ci
+# CI
-This is the repo for causal inference tutorial
+This is the repo for causal inference tutorial at ACM-BCB'19.

+Contents to be added.